 Contemporary Craft (CC) has long maintained a commitment to excellence and innovation in craft materials, harking back to 1971 when Elizabeth Rockwell Raphael demonstrated tremendous foresight and vision by founding this organization, known at the time as The Store for Arts and Crafts and People-Made Things.
-As her interest in contemporary art matured, she had begun to discover artists working in craft materials who were exploring new and unexpected directions in craft materials, avenues that had not yet been explored within the field.
+As her interest in contemporary art matured, she began to discover artists working in craft materials who were exploring new and unexpected directions in craft materials, avenues that had not yet been explored within the field.
 She was very excited about this new work and passionate in her belief that these artists were breaking new ground and deserved to be given serious public attention and financial support.

 December 8, 1984